lanzv/SongChordsRecognizer/WebSongChordsRecognizer/SongChordsRecognizer/ReadMe.md

 ![algorithm diagram](./docs/imgs/algorithm_diagram.jpg)

 #### ***Spectrogram***
 A spectrogram is a graph that contains the intensity of each frequency played during some music sample.
 The algorithm takes the audio wave data and the function of STFT window that is applied on the given sound wave.
 The modified sound wave will be passed to a Fast Fourier Transform and its outcome will form a spectrogram.

 #### ***Chromagram***
 A chromagram is a graph that contains the intensity of each chroma played during some music sample.
-There are twelve chroma: C, C#, D, D#, E, F, F#, G, G#, A, A#, B.
-The chromagram is generated from a filtered spectrogram.
+There are twelve chromas: C, C#, D, D#, E, F, F#, G, G#, A, A#, B. The chromagram is generated from a filtered spectrogram.
 Thus, a spectrogrma and filtration are required.
 Filtered spectrogram peaks, which correspond to tone pitches, are averaged over all octaves.
 Averaged result forms the chromagram.

 #### ***Chord Classification***
-This section classifies chords that correspond to the harmony played in the given chromagram sample (or more chromagram samples summed together if more samples correspond to the specific beat).
-At first, all triad chords are considered ( diminished, minor, major and augmented for each chroma ).
-The most likely triad chord is the one with the highest value of the multiple of the normalized intensity of the root, third and fifth tones.
-The value is also multiplied by 2 if the triad fifth is perfect fifth to increase chances for more "normal" chords".
-The same thing happens with seventh chords.
-If there is a seventh chord with the same root, third and fifth tones as the most likely triad and with that multiplied value higher than 0.6, the most likely seventh chord is used.
-Otherwise, the most likely triad chord is choosed.
+This section classifies chords that correspond to the harmony played in the given time frame.
+The BPM value specifies those time frames as a duration between two beats.
+All chromagram samples corresponding to that duration are summed together.
+We prepared all triad and seventh chord templates, and the classifier is designed to choose the one that fits the most.
+At first, all triad chords are considered, i.e., diminished, minor, major, and augmented, for each root tone.
+The most likely triad chord is the one with the highest value of the product of root, third and fifth tone intensities normalized to scale between one and zero.
+In case the triad fifth is a perfect fifth, we multiply the result by two to increase chances for more intuitive and statistically more common chords - major and minor.
+The same selecting algorithm is processed with seventh chords.
+If there is a seventh chord with the same root, third and fifth tones as the most likely triad and with the score, i.e., the intensity product, higher than 0.6, the most likely seventh chord is used.
+Otherwise, the most likely triad chord is selected.
+This heuristic helps us in prioritizing triad chords.
+The seventh chord is considered if it has a solid score.

 ## Supported audio format
 So far, this project only supports **.WAV** audio files.